 - 2. Critical Work Sequencing.

 - 3. Project Coordination.

 - a.
-Designation of Responsible Personnel.
+Designation of Responsible Superintendent and other Personnel.

 - b.
 Emergency Contact Persons with Phone Numbers.

 - 4. Questions Concerning Procedures and Processing of:

 - a.
 Applications for Payment.

 - b.
 Submittals.

 - c.
 Change Orders.

 - d.
 Requests for Information.

 - 5. Questions Concerning Procedures for Maintaining Record Documents.

 - 6. Use of Premises:

 - a.
 Office, Work and Storage Areas.

 - b.
 County's Requirements.

-- 7. Staging Areas.
+- 7. Staging and Storage Areas.

 - 8. Permit Requirements.

 - 9. Safety.

 - 10. Environmental Protection.

 - 11. Listed Species Protection.

 - 12. Housekeeping Procedures.

 - 13. Project/Job Meetings: Progress Meetings, Other Special Topics as Needed.

-SECTION 01310 CONSTRUCTION SCHEDULE & PROJECT RESTRAINTS
+SECTION 01310 CONSTRUCTION SCHEDULE & PROJECT REQUIREMENTS

 - 1.01 Construction under this contract must be coordinated with the County and Engineer and accomplished in a logical order to maintain utilization and flow through existing facilities and public properties and rights-of-way and to allow construction to be completed within the time allowed by Contract Documents and in the manner set forth in the Contract. - 1.02 The Contractor shall perform on the site, and with his/her own organization, excluding subcontractors, Work equivalent to at least seventy percent (70%) of the total amount of Work to be performed under the Contract.
-If during the progress of Work hereunder, the Contractor requests in writing a reduction in such percentage, and the Engineer determines that it may be to the County's advantage, the percentage of the Work required to be performed by the Contractor may be reduced, provided written approval of such reduction is obtained by the Contractor from the Engineer. - 1.03 The Contractor is responsible for providing, and maintaining, equipment which is in good working order, for construction of the artificial reef project.
+If during the progress of Work hereunder, the Contractor requests in writing a reduction in such percentage, and the Engineer determines that it may be to the County's advantage, the percentage of the Work required to be performed by the Contractor may be reduced, provided written approval of such reduction is obtained by the Contractor from the Engineer. - 1.03 The Contractor is responsible for providing, and maintaining, equipment which is in good working order, for construction of the geotextile tube project.

-1.03 CONSTRUCTION SCHEDULING AND GENERAL PROVISIONS
+1.04 CONSTRUCTION SCHEDULING AND GENERAL PROVISIONS

-- A. Work must be completed within time limitations contained in the project permits and/or Specifications. - B. Existing docks and boat ramp facilities shall remain in operation during the life of the project.
-Due to potential health hazards and requirements of the State of Florida and the U.S. Environmental Protection Agency, existing facilities must be maintained in operation. - C. The Contractor shall be fully responsible for providing all temporary, electrical hook-ups, lighting, temporary structure, temporary sanitary facility, or other materials, equipment and systems required to maintain the existing facilities operational. - D. The Contractor shall designate a representative of his firm who shall be responsible for development and maintenance of the schedule and of progress and payment reports.
+- A. Work must be completed within time limitations contained in the project permits and/or Specifications - B. Coquina Beach Park will remain open to the public during the duration of the project. - C. Existing docks and boat ramp facilities shall remain in operation during the duration of the project.
+Due to potential health hazards and requirements of the State of Florida and the U.S. Environmental Protection Agency, existing facilities must be maintained in operation. - D. The Contractor shall be fully responsible for providing all temporary, electrical hook-ups, lighting, temporary structure, temporary sanitary facility, or other materials, equipment and systems required to maintain the existing facilities operational. - E. The Contractor shall designate a representative of his firm who shall be responsible for development and maintenance of the schedule and of progress and payment reports.
 This representative of the Contractor shall have direct project control and complete authority to act on behalf of the Contractor in fulfilling the commitments of the Contractor's schedule.

-1.04 PROGRESS OF THE WORK
+1.05 PROGRESS OF THE WORK